andyatkinson/andyatkinson.github.io/_posts/2024-10-25-postgresql-17-json-table-merge-returning-updatable-views.md

 SELECT * FROM non_admins;
 ```

-Finally, we can run an UPDATE on non-admins (the view), and verify the trigger calls the function, and the underlying "employees" table is updated.
+Finally, we can run an `UPDATE` on non-admins (updating the view), and verify that the trigger calls the function, updating the underlying "employees" table.

-We can even add on the RETURNING clause to see the result.
-After this update, querying the non_admins view again no longer includes the user below, since they were changed to be an admin.
+We can even add on the `RETURNING` clause to see the result.
+After this update, querying non_admins no longer includes the user below, since it was updated to be an admin.
 ```sql
 UPDATE non_admins SET is_admin = true where id = 2 RETURNING *;
 ```

-There's a whole bunch of additional database view related concepts to check out, some new and some enhanced.

-- Security barriers
-- "Leak proof" views
-- Security invoker
-- Recursive views using UNION

 That wraps up the hands-on items.
 What are some other noteworthy enhancements?

 ## Performance Improvements for IN clauses
-A big one that's practical for Ruby on Rails apps, is internal improvements that will reduce latency for queries that use an IN clause, and a large list of values.
+A big one that's practical for Ruby on Rails apps, is internal improvements that will reduce latency for queries that use an `IN` clause, and a large list of values.

 Internally, the Postgres core team was able to eliminate repeated scans, which has the effect of reducing query processing latency, improving performance.